 Mothers and Children

-The BOP provides female inmates with medical and social services related to pregnancy, birth control, child placement, and abortion.
-Inmates are medically screened for pregnancy upon admission and are instructed to inform medical staff as soon as they suspect they are pregnant.
-If necessary, the childbirth takes place at a hospital outside the institution, and arrangements are made with outside social service agencies to aid the inmate in finding an appropriate placement for the child.
-Newborn children are not permitted to return to the institution with their mothers.
-They can, however, accompany an adult visitor in accordance with BOP visiting policy.
+If necessary, the childbirth will take place at a hospital outside the institution and arrangements are made with outside social service agencies to aid the inmate in finding an appropriate placement for the child.
+Newborn children are not permitted to return to the institution with their mothers, however, they may accompany an adult visitor in accordance with visiting policies.